Larry Sng

 Datuk Larry Sng Wei Shien (孙伟瑄 (孫偉瑄, Sun Úi-soan, Sūn Wěixuān)), is a Taiwanese-born Malaysian politician who has served as the Member of Parliament (MP) for Julau since May 2018.
 He served as Member of the Sarawak State Legislative Assembly (MLA) for Pelagus from September 2001 to April 2011.
 He was previously the State Chairman of the People's Justice Party (PKR) of Sarawak, a component party of the Pakatan Harapan (PH) coalition.
 On 28 February 2021, he left PKR to become an independent again and declared support for the ruling Perikatan Nasional (PN) coalition.
 He is currently the President of Parti Bangsa Malaysia (PBM) and has served in this role since January 2022.
-Following the 2022 general election, he is presently the sole PBM MP.
+Following the 2022 general election, he is presently the sole PBM MP and his party is aligned to the Unity Government.

 Early life and education

 Sng was born on 14 September 1979 in Taipei to a Sarawakian businessman-politician father Sng Chee Hua and Taiwanese-born mother Susan Sng.
 His father is the former one-term Julau MP from 1995 to 1999, two-term Pelagus assemblyman from 1991 to 2001 and a renowned corporate player.
-Meanwhile, his grandfather Sng Chin Joo was also a Member of Parliament and Council Negri (now Sarawak State Legislative Assembly) member in 1963 and the Kapitan Cina in Kapit in the mid-80s.
-The family has a long track record with the Iban community in Sarawak, having resided in Jalan Airport, Kapit.
+Meanwhile, his grandfather, Sng Chin Joo was also a Member of Parliament and Council Negri (now Sarawak State Legislative Assembly) member in 1963 and the Kapitan Cina in Kapit in the mid-80s.
+Their family has a good long track record with the Iban community in Sarawak, having resided in Jalan Airport, Kapit for a long time and are non-native fluent speakers of the local native Iban language despite being of ethnic unmixed full-blooded Chinese descent (since he is of paternal Teochew and maternal Hokkien ancestry, for Datin Susan Sng was a Hoklo Taiwanese married to Dato' Sng, who was a local-born Chinese of Teochew ancestry).

-Sng grew up in Kuala Lumpur and in England, and studied at London School of Economics (LSE).
+Sng grew up in Kuala Lumpur and in England and studied at the London School of Economics.